janamm11/sql-retail-eda/README.md

 Feel free to connect if you have feedback or questions!
 This is a self-learned project — always open to improving. 😊

+---

+> 📌 **Transparency Note**
+> This README was generated with AI assistance (Claude by Anthropic) based on my own project notes, analysis and findings.
+All insights, queries and conclusions are from my own work.
+AI helped me structure and present it clearly.